oilandsugar/ritual-dust/content/about/end-of-years.md

 type = "page"
 +++

 This page is a collections of notes, ramblings and highlights for each year I pass through.
 I'm starting this at the end of 2021 with the intention of adding to it yearly.
-A good companion to this is the [Timeline](/timeline) which retraces my projects and noteschronologically.
+A good companion to this is the [Timeline](/timeline) which retraces my projects and notes chronologically.

 {{< spacer >}}